Chrisch2410/RoboND-Rover-Project/README.md

 Image transformation can also be further improved by applying a better image cropping mask before transforming the perspective.
 In my code I clipped upper 50% part of the image using a stright line and there was very good improvement in results.
 Trying a curve clipping might give even better results.

 Another way is to skip images that are aquired when the rover having a +ve or -ve pitch not near zero as suggested in project text.

+One issue that needs to be fixed as part of future improvements is that rocks are always splashed when doing the perspective transform due to the fact that it is higher than ground level and we are transforming it using 2D not 3D vision.